fractalnetworksco/selfhosted-gateway/README.md

 - Docker Compose (optional)

 ## Example Usage
-1. Launch the Gateway host (example gateway.selfhosted.pub)
+1. Launch the Fractal Gateway service (on Cloud VPS)
 ```
 $ docker network create gateway
-$ docker run --network gateway  -p 80:80 -p 443:443 -e NGINX_ENVSUBST_OUTPUT_DIR=/etc/nginx -it fractalnetworks/gateway:latest
+$ docker run --network gateway --restart unless-stopped -p 80:80 -p 443:443 -e NGINX_ENVSUBST_OUTPUT_DIR=/etc/nginx -it fractalnetworks/gateway:latest
 ```
-2. From the client, generate a Docker Compose snippet to expose an `nginx` container to the world at `nginx.selfhosted.pub`
+2. From your local network, generate a Docker Compose snippet that will expose the Docker Compose `nginx` service to the world at `nginx.selfhosted.pub`
 ```
 # usage: ./gateway/scripts/create-link.sh user@ssh_host public_fdqn service:port
-# We use ssh to configure the Fractal Gateway, the following command create a service snippet to be added to the docker-compose.yml file
+# We use ssh to configure the Fractal Gateway, the following command creates a service snippet that can be added to any docker-compose.yml

 $ ./gateway/scripts/create-link.sh root@gateway.selfhosted.pub nginx.selfhosted.pub nginx:80
+# add the following to your docker-compose.yml file

   link:
     image: fractalnetworks/gateway-client:latest
     environment: